danielufeli/maths-magicians/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Appreciation to the Create React Team

 ## 📝 License